Guardianship in Florida

 A must see: National Association to Stop Guardian Abuse.
 Plenty of information, stories and resources.

 Another must see: Americans Against Abusive Probate Guardianship.
 Another treasure trove of information and resources.
+NOTE: Website is inactive - link goes to an archived version of the site at the Internet Archive.

 Guardianships and the Elderly: The Perfect Crime - Another great book by Dr. Sam Sugar, MD.
 Excellent information on how to prevent an unwanted guardianship in the very first place.
 Like The Retirement Nightmare book, this book also needs to be on your bookshelf when you plan for retirement!
 NOTE: Link goes to book information and ordering page at Amazon.com.

-We're Here to Help: When Guardianship Goes Wrong by Diane Diamond.
+We're Here to Help: When Guardianship Goes Wrong by Diane Dimond.
 Like the two other books mentioned above, this needs to be on your shelf or your iPhone.
 An excellent investigative work on guardianships!

 If you are concerned about your loved one, just remember this: